Whispered Words: Reception

-Tim Jones of THEM Anime Reviews said he feared that the series would turn into "another Maria Holic" and said that the first few episodes were frustrating to him, but the perverted thoughts of Sumika were "kept in her head, not expressed out loud."
+Tim Jones of THEM Anime Reviews said he feared that the series would turn into "another Maria Holic" and said that the first few episodes were frustrating to him, but the perverted thoughts of Sumika were "kept in her head, not expressed out loud".
 He added that although they do not become a couple, it is shown that Ushio really likes Sumika, a subtle yuri relationship.
-He praised Tomoe and Miyako, an "openly lesbian couple," saying it is nice to see a "yuri couple in a romantic comedy with some bit of humility."
+He praised Tomoe and Miyako, an "openly lesbian couple", saying it is nice to see a "yuri couple in a romantic comedy with some bit of humility".
 He pointed out that Aoi is "a shy girl who loves yuri" and has a crush on Sumika, and was generally fine with the voice cast.
-He criticized the series music as "nothing to write home about, said that the visual quality of the show looks fine, and said that the show is "an example of a good show wanting to be great," but dragged down by annoying jokes.
-He further said the series is "older teenagers and up" because must of the cast are lesbians, along with some fan service, and called an episode where a male character, Masaki, dresses up in drag as one of the "most creepy, unfunny episodes" he had seen in a long time.
+He criticized the series music as "nothing to write home about, said that the visual quality of the show looks fine, and said that the show is "an example of a good show wanting to be great", but dragged down by annoying jokes.
+He further said the series is "older teenagers and up" because most of the cast are lesbians, along with some fan service, and called an episode where a male character, Masaki, dresses up in drag as one of the "most creepy, unfunny episodes" he had seen in a long time.

-Carl Kimlinger of Anime News Network said that after the first episode, the "series goes on as if blindsided by its own longevity," spending most of its time, up to episode six, "drifting," and "rudderless" with antics of Akemiya, a cross-dresser, and two lesbian lovers (Tomoe and Miyako) "acquiring a pretty serious patina of goofiness in the process."
-He also said that the series is a "couple of steps above your average romantic comedy," having some perverse humor, saying it is blessed by "good...background artistry."
-Kimlinger says that if the show, after its first episode, "feels like a sequel to its first episode," then its a fun sequel with characters which are likable, laughs, and more.
+Carl Kimlinger of Anime News Network said that after the first episode, the "series goes on as if blindsided by its own longevity", spending most of its time, up to episode six, "drifting", and "rudderless" with antics of Akemiya, a cross-dresser, and two lesbian lovers (Tomoe and Miyako) "acquiring a pretty serious patina of goofiness in the process".
+He also said that the series is a "couple of steps above your average romantic comedy", having some perverse humor, saying it is blessed by "good...background artistry".
+Kimlinger says that if the show, after its first episode, "feels like a sequel to its first episode", then it's a fun sequel with characters which are likable, laughs, and more.
 He concludes that the series is an "enjoyable and often very funny romantic comedy" while he says that the series never lives up to "the promise of that opening episode" and is visually bland.

-Megan Gudeman of CBR said that the anime makes Sumika's crush on her friend, Ushio, "comedic," and said that there is enough "yuri representation throughout the cast to be considered a 2000s staple."
-Em Casalena said the series shows a relationship with themes "you’d find in any teen romance" but it is between "two openly lesbian high school students," with a focus on lesbophobia and being a "young gay student in Japan."
+Megan Gudeman of CBR said that the anime makes Sumika's crush on her friend, Ushio, "comedic", and said that there is enough "yuri representation throughout the cast to be considered a 2000s staple".
+Em Casalena said the series shows a relationship with themes "you'd find in any teen romance" but it is between "two openly lesbian high school students", with a focus on lesbophobia and being a "young gay student in Japan".
 Casalena also says that the story is "incredibly relatable" with those girls who are closeted likely finding "parallels between her life" and the events in the series.